 If you are charged with a drug crime, there are specific enhancements that can be used to add up to 5 years to your sentence.
 This includes operating a drug lab in a residence where children are living, selling to a minor or involving a minor in drug sales, and selling drugs near a school or rehabilitation facility.

-Your criminal defense lawyer will investigate every aspect of you arrest and the charges against you and build a strong defense.
+Your San Marcos drug crime defense attorney will investigate every aspect of you arrest and the charges against you and build a strong defense.
 To convict you of a drug crime, prosecutors must prove that you illegally possessed a controlled substance and you were aware of its presence.
 They must also demonstrate that the evidence they collected was legally obtained and your rights were not violated.
 There are a number of defenses that your attorney may use: